andrademichael/rock-paper-scissors-1player/README.md

 ## Specifications

-# It will take the user's choice and play a round of Rock, Paper, Scissors
+# Takes the user's choice and plays a round of Rock, Paper, Scissors against a randomly generated opponent choice

   _Returns 1 if Player1 chooses Rock and Player2 chooses Scissors_
     * Input: Player1 = Rock, Player2 = Scissors